FouadKom/lds/README.md

 ## Getting Started

 ### Prerequisites
-[Apache Maven](https://maven.apache.org/) is needed for the instalation and build of the library.
+[Apache Maven](https://maven.apache.org/) is needed for the installation and build of the library.

 ### Installing